The Revolutionary Detective

 ABOUT THE LIFE OF ROBERT A. MAYERS

-Robert A. Mayers was born in Passaic, N.J., on April 7th, 1930, and grew up in Belleville, N.J., during the 1930’s despite the Great Depression and World War II.
-The neighborhood on Perry Street was teeming with happy children of all ages.
-Good times and holidays were spent with cousins in Belleville, and visits were made to Clifton and Passaic to see grandparents, aunts, and uncles.
 Bob attended Belleville School #3 and was an active Cub Scout.
 At the age of nine, he won a “soapbox derby” race, competing against fifteen other small homemade racing cars.
 Summers were “down the shore” at Shark River Hills and family gatherings at Uncle Dave’s farm in Warren County.
-As a teenager, Bob was active in the Order of DeMolay and became a Master Mason in 1951.
-He attended Belleville High School and worked as a summer laborer for the Belleville Board of Education.
+As a teenager, Bob was active in the Order of DeMolay, eventually becoming a Master Mason in 1951.
+He attended Belleville High School and worked as a laborer for the Board of Education during the summers.

 Bob met the love of his life, Norma Lehmann, in high school when she was fourteen and was sixteen.
 After high school, he enrolled at Rutgers University and continued working summers to pay his tuition.
 He graduated from Rutgers in 1953 and joined the Navy the same year.
 His military service was during the Korean conflict.
 He attended Officer Candidate School in Newport, RI, and was assigned to sea duty as Gunnery Officer on a destroyer, the USS Hunt DD 674.
 The ship made an around-the-world cruise in 1954 and operated in the western Pacific for a portion of that year.
-Bob was promoted to Lieutenant (jg) in 1954 and assigned as Naval Gunfire Liaison Officer with the 6Th Marine Regiment.
-Coincidentally, his father, Robert E., helped build his ship while working as a marine pipe fitter at the Kearney Federal Shipyard during World War II.
+Bob was promoted to Lieutenant (jg) in 1954 and was assigned as Naval Gunfire Liaison Officer with the 6Th Marine Regiment.
+Coincidentally, his father, Robert E. Mayers, helped build his son’s ship while working as a marine pipe fitter at the Kearney Federal Shipyard during World War II.

 In 1975, he joined Airco Corporation as Vice President of Human Resources and oversaw all personnel and labor relations activities across 123 locations worldwide.
 Ten years later, he began a new career in Human Resources Consulting at Manchester Partners International, where he became Executive Vice President and Partner, with direct responsibility for the firm’s offices in New Jersey, New York, and Connecticut.
 In 2002, he left the corporate world to fulfill a lifelong dream of becoming a full-time historian and published author.

 Bob Mayers became a full-time historian and author in 2002 and has written seven books that have sold successfully worldwide.
-“The War Man,” released in 2009, is a true account of his Revolutionary War ancestor, Corporal John Allison, a soldier in the Continental Army who served for the entire eight years of the war.
-An expert genealogist, he wrote “The Portrait of an American Family” in 2011, based on his many years of research into the ancestry of the Mayers and Allison families, conducted in England and America.
-These works were followed by “Searching for Private Yankee Doodle - Washington’s Soldiers, in the American Revolution.”
+“The War Man,” released in 2009, is a true account of his Revolutionary War ancestor, Corporal John Allison, a soldier in the Continental Army who served throughout the eight-year war.
+An expert genealogist, Bob wrote “The Portrait of an American Family” in 2011, based on his many years of research into the ancestry of the Mayers and Allison families, conducted in England and America.
+These works were followed by “Searching for Private Yankee Doodle - Washington’s Soldiers, in the American Revolution,” 2016.
 This book describes the men of the Continental Army, who they were and what inspired them to endure appalling hardships.
+“Revolutionary New Jersey, Forgotten Towns and Crossroads of the American Revolution,” 2018.
+His other works include: “Historic Tales of Watchung” 2020, “Middlebrook, The Revolutionary War Encampment that Saved America” 2021.
+In addition to his books, he authored several articles, including “Revolutionary Citizen-Soldier” featured in History Channel Magazine, Bloody Bound Brook, the Lost Hessian Diary, and six other articles that appeared in Garden State Legacy Magazine.

-In 2020, Bob wrote a history of his hometown, “Historic Tales of Watchung.
-He has also appeared on several Comcast TV programs hosted by his friend and fellow historian, John Schneider.
-His other works include: “Revolutionary Citizen-Soldier” featured in History Channel Magazine and Bloody Bound Brook and the Lost Hessian Diary and six other articles that appeared in Garden State Legacy Magazine.
 Bob is an active member of several historical societies and a frequent speaker and contributor to publications.
 He has spoken at West Point and the Pentagon.
 His military experience provides him with a deeper perspective on the campaigns and battles depicted in his books.
+He has appeared on several Comcast TV programs hosted by his friend

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.